jsalinasf/cheat_sheets/dockerCommands.md

 Finally, push your customized image to docker hub
 	docker push user01/my-custom-app
-* Where user01 is the name of my Docket Hub Account
+* Where user01 is the name of my Docker Hub Account

+You will probably need to login into docker hub first.
+To do so, run:
+	docker login

 ### DOCKER History
 It will allow you to see different things such as Layer Space consumption and other commands used to create the image